Quadratic Leibniz conformal algebras

 This paper is organized as follows.
-In Section 2, some basic definitions and some facts about Lie conformal superalgebras and Leibniz conformal superalgebras are recalled.
-We also introduce the definitions of quadratic Lie and Leibniz conformal superalgebras.
-In Section 3, an equivalent characterization of quadratic Leibniz conformal superalgebra is given.
-Thought this equivalent characterization, we find that a bialgebra structure called ass-Nov-Leibniz superalgebra can be used to construct Leibniz conformal superalgebras which are not Lie conformal superalgebras.
+In Section 2, some basic definitions and some facts about Lie conformal algebras and Leibniz conformal algebras are recalled.
+We also introduce the definitions of quadratic Lie and Leibniz conformal algebras.
+In Section 3, an equivalent characterization of quadratic Leibniz conformal algebra is given.
+Through this equivalent characterization, we find that a vector space with two algebra structures called Perm-Leibniz algebra can be used to construct Leibniz conformal algebras which are not Lie conformal algebras.
 Moreover, several constructions and examples are given.
-In Section 4, we investigate one-dimensional central extensions of quadratic Leibniz conformal superalgebras $R=\mathbb{C}[\partial]V$ corresponding to ass-Nov-Leibniz superalgebras using some bilinear forms on $V$.
-In particular, one-dimensional Leibniz central extensions of quadratic Lie conformal superalgebras are also considered.
+In Section 4, we investigate one-dimensional central extensions of quadratic Leibniz conformal algebras $R=\mathbb{C}[\partial]V$ corresponding to Perm-Leibniz algebras using some bilinear forms on $V$.
+In particular, one-dimensional Leibniz central extensions of quadratic Lie conformal algebras are also considered.